Yatir-Solan/Bacteria_Tree_of_life/README.md

 # Bacteria_Tree_of_life
-Ribosomal proteins-based Phylogenetic tree to represent all known bacteria
+<h3>Ribosomal proteins-based Phylogenetic tree to represent all known bacteria</h3>

 As part of my studies toward an MSc in Computational Biology at Tel-Aviv university, I needed an all-known bacteria phylogenetic tree.
 This tree, later, served me as a visualization skeleton, upon it and with respect to it, all of my bacteria-specific study results and insights were mounted and shown.